 If farmers in Austria wishes to use another approach to prove that the emissions resulting from their methods of production are lower than the corresponding default values/average values, they must do so using an actual calculation of greenhouse gas emissions.
-Greenhouse gas emissions must be calculated according to the methodology laid down in part C of Annex V for biofuels and bioliquids and in part B of Annex VI for biomass fuels) of the Revised Directive (EU) 2018/2001.
+Greenhouse gas emissions must be calculated according to the methodology laid down in part C of Annex V for biofuels and bioliquids and in part B of Annex VI for biomass fuels) of the Directive (EU) 2018/2001.
+Auditing of actual values is not in the scope of AACS.
+Where actual GHG emissions calculations are used, the provisions of (draft) Commission Implementing Regulation on rules to verify sustainability and greenhouse gas emissions saving criteria and low indirect land-use change-risk criteria (in particular Art.
+11 and 14) have to be observed by the economic operators.

-If the agricultural raw materials originate from land on which a land-use change has taken place since 01.01.2008 or the factor for emissions savings from soil carbon accumulation via improved agricultural management referred to Annex VI of Revised Directive (EU) 2018/2001 was used, actual calculated values must be applied.
+If the agricultural raw materials originate from land on which a land-use change has taken place since 01.01.2008 or the factor for emissions savings from soil carbon accumulation via improved agricultural management referred to in Annex V and VI of Directive (EU) 2018/2001 was used, actual calculated values must be applied.
 The registered farmer must bear the costs for determining and auditing such individually calculated actual values.